 Firing a custom callback function when the element becomes visible in the viewport?
 Sounds like a magic spell for what we need.

 So, what we need to do to use it?

 To use the Intersection Observer we need to do few things:

 What is a custom directive?
-As per documentation, it is a way to get the low-level DOM access on elements.
-For example changing an attribute of a specific DOM element, in our case changing
+As per documentation, it is a way to get low-level DOM access to elements.
+For example to change an attribute of a specific DOM element or, in our case, change the

 src attribute of an

 Our directive looks like below.
 Again, we will break it into pieces in a moment, I just want to give you an overview.

 insertedhook because it is called when the bound element has been inserted into its parent node (this guarantees the parent node's presence).
 Since we want to observe the visibility of an element in relation to its parent (or any ancestor), we need to use that hook.